antimof/UxPlay/README.txt

 terminate the image viewer, bring `uxplay` into the foreground, and terminate it too.

-**-reset n** sets a limit of *n* consecutive timeout failures of the client to respond to ntp requests from the server (these are sent every 3 seconds to check if the client is still present, and synchronize with it).
-After *n* failures, the client will be presumed to be offline, and the connection will be reset to allow a new connection.
-The default value of *n* is 5; the value *n* = 0 means "no limit" on timeouts.
+**-reset n** sets a limit of *n* consecutive failures of the client to send feedback requests (these "heartbeat signals" are sent by the client once per second to ask for a response showing that the server is still online).
+After *n* missing signals, the client will be presumed to be offline, and the connection will be reset to allow a new connection.
+The default value of *n* is 15 seconds; the value *n* = 0 means "no limit".

-**-nofreeze** closes the video window after a reset due to ntp timeout (default is to leave window open to allow a smoother reconection to the same client).
+**-nofreeze** closes the video window after a reset due to client going offline (default is to leave window open to allow a smoother reconection to the same client).
 This option may be useful in fullscreen mode.

 **-nc** maintains previous UxPlay \< 1.45 behavior that does **not close** the video window when the the client sends the "Stop Mirroring"